-Connect from ArcGIS Server
+Connect from ArcGIS for Server

-ArcGIS Server includes PostgreSQL client files; therefore, you do not need to download and copy PostgreSQL client files to connect.
+ArcGIS for Server includes PostgreSQL client files; therefore, you do not need to download and copy PostgreSQL client files to connect.

 As with connections from other clients, be sure to alter the PostgreSQL pg_hba.conf file and make sure the necessary login or group roles have CONNECT privileges in the database.